piegope/doc/docs/en/hub/overview/what-is-hub.md

 eleventyComputed:
   title: '{{ en.DHUB }}'
   order: 10
-  description: '{{ en.DHUB }} is a highly secure team-based password manager that is part of the {{ en.DCS }}.
-It has been designed for both IT administrators and end users to store and share information across the whole organization, no matter the size.'
+  description: "{{ en.DHUB }} is a highly secure team-based password manager that is part of the {{ en.DCS }}.
+It has been designed for both IT administrators and end users to store and share information across the whole organization, no matter the size."
   keywords:
   - cloud
 ---